FAQ

 How do you decide if it's safe to fly?

 As commercially rated, licensed FAA pilots, it is our job to gather and evaluate as much information as possible related to each flight.
-We have access to many different weather-related resources, as well as two and half decades of local knowledge and experience with local weather patterns.
+We have access to many different weather-related resources, as well as two and half decades of local knowledge and experience with local weather patterns related to piloting hot air balloons.
 After gathering as much information as possible related to each flight, the pilot makes a “go/no-go” decision.
 However, one of the more important things that we do doesn’t happen until we meet up with our passengers.
 We release a “pibal” (short for pilot balloon) which is a small, helium filled balloon that we watch and track at the altitudes we will potentially be flying at.
 The pibal shows us many things pertinent to our flight such as wind speed, directional variability (also known as steerage) at different altitudes, thermal activity, wind shear and turbulence.
 We may release several pibals for your flight.
 The pibal is the most accurate representation of what is going on at the altitudes that we will be flying at, and is therefore the true final decision maker.
 We determine where we will launch from, the general area where we may be landing, and whether we will actually go or not, all from that test balloon.

 How long can balloons stay up?